 Chennai Outer Ring Road (ORR), Tamil Nadu, India

-Chennai's Outer Ring Road (ORR) is a 62.3km project being constructed in two phases around the Chennai Metropolitan Area (CMA) in Tamil Nadu, India.
-The project will connect the GST Road starting at Vandalur to the TPP Road, ending at Minjur.
-The key objective of the project is to allow heavy vehicles to journey outside of the city, minimising traffic congestion within the city central areas.
+Chennai's Outer Ring Road (ORR) is a 62.3km project being built in two phases around the Chennai Metropolitan Area (CMA) in Tamil Nadu, India.
+The project will connect the GST Road from Vandalur to the Tiruvottiyur Ponneri Pancheti (TPP) Road in Minjur.
+The key objective of the project is to allow heavy vehicles to travel outside of the city, minimising traffic congestion within the city central areas.

 Land for the project was acquired in two phases.
-Chennai Metropolitan Development Authority (CMDA) acquired land for the first phase and took possession of 29.65km of land between national highway (NH) 45 and NH205, covering 29 villages.
+For the first phase, Chennai Metropolitan Development Authority (CMDA) acquired 29.65km of land between national highway (NH) 45 and NH205, covering 29 villages.
 The second phase acquired approximately 30km of land from Nemilicheri to Minjur, covering several villages.
-The project is expected to boost real estate prices and commercial activities in the surrounding areas.
+The project aims to boost real estate prices and commercial activities in the surrounding areas.

 The Chenani-Nashri Tunnel (or Patnitop Tunnel) in Udhampur, in the Indian state of Jammu and Kashmir, will be the longest road tunnel project in the country when opened for traffic in 2016.